alga-prananda/dokterin-appweb/README.md

 ### Link URL
 https://dokterin.herokuapp.com

-If Link Appweb error pls u can run use localhost. for database u can run file db name is patientstack_db using MySQL Workbench. for add data u can run all query sql in database seeds.sql using MySQL Workbench.
+If Link Appweb error pls u can run use localhost. for database u can run all query in file db name is patientstack_db using MySQL Workbench. for add data u can run all query sql in database seeds.sql using MySQL Workbench.